 From the above Daily chart of Axis bank, we can see that there is a support level at 645 which is indicated by the Fibonacci Ratio 23.6%.

-The Parabolic SAR is a technical indicator which is used to determine the price direction of a security and also when the price direction is changing.
+The Parabolic SAR is one of the best technical analysis tools which is used to determine the price direction of a security and also when the price direction is changing.
 It is also known as “stop and reverse system”.
 It was developed by Welles Wilder.

 The Parabolic SAR is graphically shown on the chart of a security as a series of dots placed either above or below the price.
 A small dot is placed above the price in case of a downtrend.
 On the other hand the dot is placed below the price in case of an uptrend.